f1ac0/SDBox/README.md

 I use it to transfer files either to my A500 with internal IDE adapter or to my A600 or 1200 without blocking the PCMCIA port.

-The project in this repository is just a recrated board making use of the bare chips instead of breadboard modules.
+The project in this repository is just a recreated board making use of the bare chips instead of breadboard modules.
 - It is smaller
-- It accomodates big SD cards instead of microSD
+- It accommodates big SD cards instead of microSD
 - It takes its power from a Mini or Micro USB or from a pin header (I also use this header as an output to power a serial adapter using the same power pack)
 - It does not include the 2nd LED and power switch
 - It uses SMD stuff (maybe harder to solder)